Notes on the data: Income support

 - Summerfield T, Young L, Harman J, Flatau P. Child support and Welfare to Work reforms: the economic consequences for single-parent families.
 Fam Matters.
 2010;84:68-78.

 Notes: People eligible for a Parenting Payment (single) paid by Centrelink comprise female and male sole parents with at least one child under 16 years of age (who meet certain qualifications, or whose child attracts a child disability allowance).
-Only female sole parent pensioners have been mapped because females comprise the majority of sole parent pensioners.
+Only females receiving this payment have been mapped because females comprise the majority of sole parent pensioners (and to map females and males over the total population would distract from the figures for females receiving this payment).

 Detail of analysis: Per cent